MosesSupposes/Purescript-By-Example/text/chapter14.md

 However, do notation is not the only benefit of a free monad.
 The free monad allows us to separate the _representation_ of our monadic actions from their _interpretation_, and even support _multiple interpretations_ of the same actions.

-The `Free` monad is defined in the `purescript-free` library, in the `Control.Monad.Free` module.
+The `Free` monad is defined in the `free` library, in the `Control.Monad.Free` module.
 We can find out some basic information about it using PSCi, as follows:

 ```text
 > import Control.Monad.Free